 NVOCCs Come To The Rescue

-That said, shippers might want to consider partnering with an NVOCC which legally operates as a carrier by accepting all the responsibilities for the cargo as well as issuing their own bill of lading.
+That said, shippers might want to consider partnering with an NVOCC that legally operates as a carrier by accepting all the responsibilities for the cargo as well as issuing their own bill of lading.
 NVOCCs work with multiple shippers, BCOs and commit huge volumes to different VOCCs, which means higher levels of buying power and discounted rates.

 Although VOCCs have become more flexible, offering multiple sailing schedules through shipping alliances, VOCCs typically run only one sailing per port per week.
 For shippers who are running light on inventory, that might not be soon enough.
-Since NVOCCs work with carriers from multiple shipping alliances they can offer various sailing options whether it’s high or low season, existing markets for shippers or new territories they want to penetrate into.
+Since NVOCCs work with carriers from multiple shipping alliances they can offer various sailing options whether it’s high or low season, existing markets for shippers, or new territories they want to penetrate into.

 I met a seasoned salesman from a Freight Forwarder not too long ago who shared his secret recipe for selling their services for shippers.
 He said, “I just ask the magic question as; “Tell me where it hurts and we will make it go away” – Indeed, it says everything.

-Full Service Pampering From Freight Forwarders
+Full-Service Pampering From Freight Forwarders

-Freight Forwarders know very well that they can’t compete with VOCCs on price alone so their focus is more on value adding services powered by huge investments into IT/communication systems, hiring and training industry professionals, specializing in niche and general logistics services, customer services not only in their domestic markets but around the world.
+Freight Forwarders know very well that they can’t compete with VOCCs on price alone so their focus is more on value-adding services powered by huge investments into IT/communication systems, hiring and training industry professionals, specializing in niche and general logistics services, customer services not only in their domestic markets but around the world.

 Shippers, who do not have in-house logistics professionals can face a serious hole when trying to optimize their logistics operations.
 In many cases, these companies need to outsource their logistics responsibilities in order to respond to market volatility or fix any issues within their supply chain. . -- In my opinion, shippers with a fully outsourced business model are not only losing control of their own supply chain but are also leaving money on the table with every container shipped.